tinylog-org/tinylog/readme.txt

 slf4j-binding:
 	Contains the SLF4J binding, implementing the SLF4J logging API.

-tests:
-	Contains all JUnit tests

 tinylog:
 	Contains tinylog and the ANT script to build tinylog

-All projects can be imported as Eclipse Java project.
+All projects can be imported as Maven projects.

 ===============